Thanks for stopping by to check out my Appen review.

 Peace of mind is what you want and although Appen may be one source of income… getting it from multiple sources online is what you need to get what you want.

-The information you provide to Appen (spoken phrases, media evaluations, etc.) and then “feeds” that to artificially intelligent systems to help them become more human.
+The information you provide to Appen (spoken phrases, media evaluations, etc.) are fed to artificially intelligent systems to help them become more human.

 Machines are getting smarter, but you still have the advantage.
 When it comes to understanding things like intent and ambiguity, machines need you (but the gap is closing fast in 2023).

 For example… when you open a book, it only takes you a few sentences (maybe only a few words) to recognize the tone and emotion; to understand what the writer is trying to convey.
 Is it suspenseful... or is it funny?

 A machine (or algorithm) sees blocks of text with individual words, but understanding how those words relate to one another and what they are trying to convey is difficult.

 Another simple example of where artificial intelligence can get it wrong is...

 When you type the word apple into a search engine, do you mean the apple you eat, or the Apple that builds your phone?
 Appen workers have been essential in helping A.I. understand the difference.